kedean/nest/README.md

 Using the templates style means you don't have to worry about keeping track of your server, nor do you need to remember the syntax of a RequestHandler procedure.

 ### Procedural server
-Instantiate a server with `newNestServer`, then use the `addRoute` method to add new routes.
+If you prefer to get down with the bare code, you can instantiate a server with `newNestServer`, then use the `addRoute` method to add new routes.
 You may use the asterisk ('*') as a wildcard character in your route definitions.

 Example:
 ```nim